 For this reason, the team at Upstate Private Investigators decided to explain the warning signs of an online romance scam.
 Keep reading to learn how to protect yourself while searching for love in cyberspace.
-Our private investigators in Anderson may be able to help if you are the victim of a romance scammer.

 Online Romance Scams Resulted in $1 Billion Losses in 2021